 Harrier Jump Jet — CFD Analysis

 The Harrier, informally referred to as the Harrier Jump Jet, is a family of jet fighters that can take off and land vertically.
-In this project, Ahmed simulated the vertical liftoff and landing of a Harrier in order to see how the flow looks like when it is thrusting to take off or land.
+In this project, Ahmed simulated the vertical lift-off and landing of a Harrier in order to visualize the flow when it is thrusting to take off or land.

 Particle Analysis in Hourglass — The Winner